archfrog/KioskForge/README.md

 After that, the kiosk should *theoretically* run nicely and reliably for years and years.
 However, you may want to log into it, using SSH, once in a while to verify that logs are being rotated, that there is sufficient disk space available, and so on.

+If you SSH into the kiosk or use a local keyboard to log in, you can use the `kiosklog` command to view `syslog` entries related to KioskForge.
+If you only want to view *errors*, append the option `-p 3`: `kiosklog -p 3`.

 ### Windows
 On Windows, you need to download and install the product from [Python v3.x programming language](https://python.org).